BillyDM/awesome-audio-dsp/README.md

 ## Paid Textbooks
 - [`Designing Software Synthesizer Plug-Ins in C++`] and [`Designing Audio Effect Plugins in C++`] by Will Pirkle
   - One of the most highly recommended resources for entering the world of audio DSP.
-  - Great beginner resource that teaches fundamental DSP concepts with examples.
+  - Great beginner resource that teaches fundamental DSP concepts without (too much) math.
   - The synthesizer one is better than the effect one imo, so go for that if you plan on only buying one.
   - Focuses on teaching concepts, not on writing performant code.
 His coding sytle is quite ineffecient.
   - There will also be [`newer edition`] in 2021 as well.

 - [`A Digital Signal Processing Primer`] by Kenneth Steiglitz
   - Great introduction to the mathematics of DSP.
-  - Focuses more and mathematics and does not have many example effects.
+  - Focuses more on mathematics and does not have many example effects.

 - [`DAFX: Digital Audio Effects`] by Udo Zölzer (Editor)
   - Explores good modern advanced effects.
 It's made by the [`DAFx`] annual scientific research conference.
-  - MATLAB is used for its code examples, so stomach that if you can.
+  - MATLAB is used for its code examples, but [`GNU Octave`] could probably be used as well.

 - [`Digital Signal Processing: Concepts and Applications`] by Mulgrew, Grant & Thompson
   - Covers the basic principles of DSP in an easy-to-digest way without going into too much mathematics.
   - Focuses more on general DSP rather than audio DSP.
-  - Also uses MATLAB for its code examples.
+  - Uses MATLAB for its code examples, but [`GNU Octave`] could probably be used as well.

 ## Mathematics
 - [`3Blue1Brown`] - An excellent YouTube channel on complex algebra, linear algebra, calculus, and differential equations.